arangodb-helper/arangodb/README.md

 =========================================
 Downloading Releases
 --------------------
-You can download precompiled ArangoDBStarter binaries via [the github releases page](https://github.com/arangodb-helper/ArangoDBStarter/releases).
+You can download precompiled `arangodb` binaries via [the github releases page](https://github.com/arangodb-helper/arangodb/releases).

 Building
 --------

-If you want to compile ArangoDBStarter yourselves just do
+If you want to compile `arangodb` yourselves just do

 ```
 make local